jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 Today we're diving into the world of Javascript testing.
 * One JS testing framework is Jasmine.
   * Not the only one.
 There's Mocha, QUnit and more...
+  ^^ can you provide links to these in case people want to explore?
 * It bills itself as a "Behavior Driven Development" framework...

 ## Behavior-Driven Development (5 / 25)